 Student Leaves A Note For Her Roommate To Clean After Their ESA Dog, Gets Aggressive Reactions

-ESA is the hype word in the pet owners’ world these days.
+ESA is the buzzword in the pet owners’ world these days.
 It basically allows a pet owner to get away with almost anything.
 The acronym stands for Emotional Support Animal.

 What do they do?
 Well, as the name suggests, they provide emotional support.
-And how is that different than any other pet on this planet, regardless of if it is a dog, cat, fish, bear, or crocodile?
+And how is that different from any other pet on this planet, regardless of whether it is a dog, cat, fish, bear, or crocodile?

-The truth is that there are many people out there who really need ESAs, and entitled people just give them a bad name.
-For an animal to be truly ESA, it needs to come with a recommendation from a doctor.
+The truth is that there are many people out there who really need ESAs, and entitled individuals just give them a bad name.
+For an animal to be truly classified as an ESA, it needs to come with a recommendation from a doctor.

 ESAs have no legal rights.
-But because people often confuse the two, ESA owners take advantage of it.
+But because people often confuse the two, ESA owners take advantage of this.

 We have one of these stories here.
-One Redditor is having a hard time with her roommates because of a tiny animal that doesn’t receive very good care, apparently.
+One Redditor is having a hard time with her roommates because of a small animal that apparently doesn’t receive very good care.
 When she tried to point it out, she was aggressively shot down.

 Now OP turns to the Internet to find out if she is right here.
 Take a look at this interesting story: